juliangilbey/slurm-array-submit/README.md

 ./slurm_sbatch.py --paramfile=$param_file --setup="$setup" --command="$command"
 ```

-This calcuates the number of parameter combinations, creates a script
+This specifies the parameters value lists, calcuates the number of
+parameter combinations, creates a script
 for `sbatch` to run, and calls `sbatch` on it.
 It reads the slurm
 configuration parameters (which are supplied as `#SBATCH` directives
 within the script) from a configuration file or from the command line.
+(Of course, the parameter file could be written separately and not
+included in this bash script.)

 The present incarnation of these scripts requires the three Python
 scripts and one configuration file to be copied into a suitable